drilonaliu/Calendar/README.md

             }
         }

 And this is pretty much it.
-You can use this model class so that you can come up with a different visual appearnce for a calendar, whether that may be java or with html,css and js.
-I'd be happy to see them.
+You can use this model class so that you can come up with a different visual appearance for a calendar, whether that may be java or HTML and CSS and JS.